DeepSkyForge/GraXpertSuite4PixInsight/README.md

 - On Windows, GraXpert splatch window hide PixInsight Pause/Abort pop-up.
 You have to press Enter even though you don't have access to the pop-up.
 - I never tested GraXpert4Pix on Mac or Linux system.
 Feedbacks are welcome.

-For any issue with GraXpert4Pix or integraton with GraXpert please open a case [here](https://github.com/AstroDeepSky/GraXpert4PixInsight/issues).
+For any issue with GraXpert4Pix open a case [here](https://github.com/AstroDeepSky/GraXpert4PixInsight/issues).

 # Installation